Frequently Asked Questions

 - Do print copies need to be submitted along with a MEDLINE application?

-- If my journal application is not recommended for MEDLINE, when can I reapply?
+- If my journal application is not accepted to MEDLINE, when can I reapply?

 - What types of material may be deposited to PubMed by MEDLINE journals?